spiral/docs/odm/basics.md

 ## ODM Component, Basics
 Spiral ODM component has some similaries to [ORM engine] (/orm/basics.md) as they both based on [**DataEntity**] (/components/entity.md) model and [Behaviour Schemas] (/schemas.md).
 However ODM removes termin "relation" and replaces it with classical [compositions and aggregations] (https://en.wikipedia.org/wiki/Object_composition) temninalogy.
 In addition, ODM classes support inheritance and also can be embedded into ORM as JSON objects.

-ODM component was mainly designed to work with MongoDB database including support of atomic operations, however `DocumentEntity` class and it's compositions can be used outside of Mongo to create OOP data representation of various structures (XML files, API responses, etc).
+ODM component was mainly designed to work with MongoDB database including support of atomic operations, however `DocumentEntity` class and it's compositions can be used outside of Mongo scope to create OOP data representation of various structures (XML files, API responses, etc).

-Spiral ODM does not use entity cache, instead you are given with "streaming like" functionality which can be used to process huge massives of data using Document models.
+Spiral ODM does not use entity cache like in ORM, instead you are given with "streaming like" functionality which can be used to process huge massives of data using Document models.

 ## Mongo Connection and Databases
-As in case with ORM you are not required to spend fortune of time to configure ODM component, the only thing you have to make sure (in case if you want to store your data in MongoDB) is that mongo connection is properly configured, to do that simply check configuration file "odm.php":
+As in case with ORM you are not required to spend fortune of time to configuring ODM component, the only thing you have to make sure (in case if you want to store your data in MongoDB) is that mongo connection is properly set, to do that simply check configuration file "odm.php" located inside your "applicatio/config" directory:

 ```php
 'default'   => 'default',